Working in Coalition

 Introduction

 Sometimes, coalitions form to address long-term and broad issues, like gun control.
 Some tackle more pointed issues like universal access to pharmacare.
-Some coalitions, like the one NAWL and Luke’s Place led on Bill C-78, are formed with pointed, short term feminist law reform goal in mind.
-You can explore the differences and similarities between these different coalitions in the various sections below.
+Some coalitions, like the one NAWL and Luke’s Place led on Bill C-78, are formed with a pointed, short term feminist law reform goal in mind.

 Watch